 As a franchisor, ensuring that all franchisees follow the law is very important.
 Not only will it protect your business but it will protect the brand you have worked hard to develop and expand.
 At the end of the day, customers that are not happy with a franchisee outlet will vote with their feet and take their business elsewhere.

 3. Seek Legal Help & Support

-If you are unsure if your franchise business is compliant with the law then contact Baybridge Advisory today.
+If you are unsure if your franchise business is compliant with the law then contact Baybridge Lawyers today.

 Why our clients choose us?